 Researchers must obtain legally-effective, informed consent of the subject or the subject's legal guardian/authorized representative prior to the start of data collection.
-The researcher(s) must also obtain informed assent of any minor subject who is capable of reading and understanding the consent form.
-In order for informed consent to be legally effective, it must be in language understandable to the signee and obtained in circumstances that allow signee ample opportunity to consider participation.
+When research involves a minor, the researcher(s) must obtain informed consent of any subject under the age of 18 who is capable of reading and understanding the consent form, in addition to their legal guardian/representative's informed consent.
+For informed consent to be legally effective, it must be in language understandable to the signee and obtained in circumstances that allow signee ample opportunity to consider participation.
 Furthermore, legally-effective, informed consent should not include language that would have the signee waive or appear to waive legal rights or release the researcher from liability for negligence.